-In this tutorial, we are going to learn how to configure ElasticSearch on WordPress.
-It is an integrated part of our hosting platform, and we are quite huge fans of this search enhancement service.
-To get an idea of what exactly ElasticSearch is and how it works, you should read the blog post by our Co-Founder, Aaqib Gadit here.
+To get an idea of what Elasticsearch is and how it works, you should read our Co-Founder Aaqib Gadit’s blog post.
 This post should give you a fair idea of why Cloudways fell in love with this innovative search feature, to the point that it’s integrated within our hosting platform.

-Anyhow, coming back to WordPress, one must know that it is not as difficult to configure ElasticSearch on WordPress as it looks, especially if you are an active customer of Cloudways.
-So here is how it is done!
+In this tutorial, you’ll learn how to configure Elasticsearch on WordPress.
+This is simpler than it sounds, especially if you are an active customer of Cloudways.
+So let’s find out how it is done!

-How to Configure ElasticSearch on WordPress On Cloudways
+How to Configure Elasticsearch on WordPress on Cloudways (Easy Steps)

 - You need to have an account at Cloudways and have backups in place.